-The native currency of kNET, in which all network-related fees are paid, is known as the KUVA 'Util'.
-This is a mineable cryptocurrency, for which the total unspent circulating/generated amount never exceeds 1.2 Billion (1,200,000,000) KUVA.
+The native currency of kNET, in which all network-related fees are paid, is known as a 'KUVA Util' or, more simply, a 'KUVA' Coin.
+Within the kNET economic operating model, the total unspent circulating/generated amount of KUVA coins reaches a steady state of supply, but will never exceed 1.2 Billion (1,200,000,000) KUVA.